-Student Name

-Date of Initial Contact

-Persons who come to Baker with a baccalaureate degree from an accredited institution and wish to obtain teaching licensure in a field or fields must satisfy the expectations of the School of Education, which operates in concert with the Kansas State Department of Education (KSDE) and the National Council for Accreditation of Teacher Education (NCATE).
-Baker is accredited by KSDE and NCATE to license teachers in elementary education and a number of secondary fields.

-Persons wishing to obtain licensure must successfully satisfy the following:

-- I. Possess a cumulative GPA \geq 2.8 for all professional and required content area courses, and possess a cumulative GPA \geq 2.5 for all college credit taken from any campus; - II.
-Obtain satisfactory faculty ratings on the Personal and Professional Skills Survey (3.5 on a 5 pt. scale);

-III.
-Satisfy the following general education course requirements:

-Course Credit Hrs.
+Person field Depart ent Name Date ons who come to Baker with a baccalaureate degree from an according or fields must satisfy the expectations of the School of Educate artment of Education (KSDE) and the National Council for Accedited by KSDE and NCATE to license teachers in elementary ion, which o titution and wish perates in conce f Teacher Educa rt with the tion (NCA Kansas State TE).
+Baker is Persons wishing to obtain licensure must successfully satisfy the following: I. Possess a cumulative $GPA \geq 2.8$ for all professional and required content area courses, and possess a cumulative $GPA \geq 2.8$ for all college credit taken from any campus; II.
+Obtain satisfactory faculty ratings on the Personal and Professional Skills Survey (3.5 on a 5 pt. scale); III.
+Satisfy the following general education course requirements: Course Credit Hrs.
 Grade Sem.
 Comp.

-1. Writing equivalent to English Comp.
-2 - 3

-2. Literature 2 - 3

-3. History 2 - 3

-4. Mathematics (Inter.
-Algebra or higher) 2 - 3

-5. Science 2 - 3

-6. Multicultural or global (could be met by one of the above or IS 199) 2 - 3

-A grade of C or above required.
-Grades of "C-" will NOT be accepted

-IV.
-Satisfy the following professional education requirements (A grade of C or above required.
-Grades of "C-" will NOT be accepted):

-1. ED 100 Teaching as a Career 1

-2. ED 243 Introduction to Education I 2

-3. ED 244 Education Field Practicum 1

-4. ED 264 Foundations of Classroom Mgmt 1

-5. ED 265 Technology for Teachers 1

-6. ED 309 Evaluation Techniques for the Classroom 3

-7. ED 313 Bilingual Education 3

-8. ED 320 Education Field Service Practicum II 1

-9. ED 343 Educational Psychology 3

-10. ED 345 Psychology of the Exceptional Learner 3

-11. ED 366/ED 368 Teaching Reading in Content Areas 3

-ED 440/460 Pre-Student Teaching Seminar, 3

-ED 462 Education Orientation Internship 1

-IS 199 Diversity in Education 3

-15. 12

-Sup porting Courses:

-CO 115 Oral Communication 3

-PY 111 General Psychology 3

-PY 243 Human Development 3

-L

-V. Complete the requirements in the major field(s) of endorsement (refer to separate sheet)

-VI.
-Complete at least 15 hours of Baker University credit prior to the professional semester.
-Of these 15 hours, 3 hours must be an upper level Professional Education course.
+Writing equivalent to English Comp.
+Literature Hinter 2 - 3 2 - 3 3.
+History4.
+Mathematics (Inter.
+Algebra or higher)5.
+Science 2 - 3 2 - 3 2 - 3 6.
+Multicultural or global (could be met by one of the above or IS 199) 2 - 3 A grade of C or above required.
+Grades of "C-" will NO - IV.
+1. Satisfy the following professional education requirements (AED 100 Teaching as a Career A grade of C or above required.
+C Grades of "C- " will NOT be accepted): ED 243 Introduction to Education I 2 ED 244 Education Field Practicum ED 264 Foundations of Classroom Mgmt 1 ED 265 Technology for Teachers 1 3 ED 309 Evaluation Techniques for the Classroom ED 313 Bilingual Education 3 ED 320 Education Field Service Practicum II ED 343 Educational Psychology 3 ED 345 Psychology of the Exceptional Learner 3 ED 366/ED 368 Teaching Reading in Content Areas 3 12.
+ED 440/460 Pre-Student Teaching Seminar, 3 13.
+ED 462 Education Orientation Internship 1 14.
+IS 199 Diversity in Education 3 ED 450/470/480 Student Teach.
+In Elem./Middle/Sec.
+School 12 CO 115 Introduction to Communication Studies 3 PY 111 General Psychology 3 PY 243 Human Development 3 10.
+1 243 Human Development 3 V. VI.
 VII.
-C-BASE scores: English (235) Writing (235) Math (235) (PPST also accepted)

-College graduates with a cumulative grade point average of 3.0 or above are exempted from C-BASE.

-PLT (160) score: The PLT is a licensure requirement and not a program requirement.

-Content Area ( ): The Content Area test is a licensure requirement and not a program requirement.

-KPTP (20) The KPTP is a licensure and program requirement.
+Complete the requirements in the major field(s) of endorsen Complete at least 15 hours of Baker University credit pr hours must be an upper level Professional Education cou C-BASE scores: English (235) Writing (2College graduates with a cumulative grade point average PLT (160) score: The PLT is a licensure requirement. ior to the practice.
+235) of 3.0 or about and not a Math (235) (Pove are exempted program require PST also a l from C-B ement. ccepted) ASE.
+Content Area (): The Content Area test is KPTP (20) The KPTP is a licensure and program re requirement and not a progr am requirement.

+(Updated July 2015 -Blue Handbook)